Red Ghost (folklore)

 In Arizona folklore, the Red Ghost is a figure alleged to have roamed the Arizonan frontier in the late 19th century.
 It was said to have been a large red camel with a bleached human skeleton upon its back.
 Legends of it were widespread across Arizona, up until its supposed death before the dawn of the 20th century.

 Historical background

 During the Westward expansion of the United States, military forces were looking for ways to ease transportation in arid regions.
-Throughout the early 19th century various proposals were made for camels to be used as pack animals, with a proposal by then Secretary of War Jefferson Davis finally being approved in 1855 with a budget of $30,000 in an experiment that would later become known as the Camel Corps.
-The process of acquiring camels began around the Mediterranean and eventually 70 were procured.
-The project was originally a success, but due to the American Civil War, it was largely abandoned, with many supporters like Jefferson Davis joining the Confederacy.
-The camels were sold off or abandoned, with some being seen for decades afterwards.
+Various proposals were made for camels to be used as pack animals throughout the early 19th century, with a proposal by then Secretary of War Jefferson Davis ultimately being approved in 1855 with a budget of $30,000 in an experiment that would later become known as the Camel Corps.
+The process of acquiring camels began in the Mediterranean region, and over thirty were eventually procured.
+The project was originally deemed a success, but due to the American Civil War, it was largely scrapped.
+Although some of the camels were captured by confederate troops and reportedly subjected to mistreatment, others were sold off or abandoned, with reported sightings persisting for decades thereafter.